stephenca/CGI-Application-Plugin-Config-Std/README.txt

     Failing to set the name of the configuration file either using the config_file() method or the CGIAPP_CONFIG_FILE environment variable before calling this method it will generate a fatal exception.

+  commit_config
+    This method writes the current contents of the configuration object back to the config file (possibly a different one to that from which the config was read).

+    Returns the current configuration object on success.
+A fatal exception is raised if the write fails.

+    This method is potentially dangerous, so is not exported by default.

   config()
     This method will return the underlying Config::Std object for more